ephigabay/okcupidjs/README.md

 Collaboration
 =============
-Feel free to send suggestions, ask questinos, or report issues via the issues board.
+Feel free to send suggestions, ask questions, or report issues via the issues board.
 Pull requests and feature enhancements are very welcome.

 Credits